pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 ```

 While this code looks perfectly fine, it shows the misunderstanding of a very
 basic JavaScript concept.
-Now for an expert like myself this error is quite
-easy to spot and I am rather used to similar problems, but often that's not the
+Now, if you’re well-versed in Javascript, this error should be
-case with most people, who can literally spend hours trying to figure out why
-their code isn't working.
+easy enough to spot.
+But for most folks, this isn’t case--some people can literally spend hours trying to figure out why their code isn't working.

 Explanation
 -----------

-Remember those first JavaScript tutorials you've read where it said that
+Remember those first JavaScript tutorials you read, where it said that
-JavaScript is asynchronous...
+JavaScript is asynchronous?
 This means that under some circumstances code
 might not be executed sequentially.
 This is usually the case when using internal
 APIs that depend on an external event.
-For example processing a response after
+For example, processing a response after
 an HTTP request is completed or after some other processing is done.

-So what happens is that the `doSthWithCallbacks`
+So what happens then, is that the `doSthWithCallbacks`
 _(general expression for all JavaScript function that use a callback)_ schedules
 the callback function to be executed at a later stage.
 But the `for` loop isn't
 just scheduling one callback.
 It's scheduling an `array.length` worth of
 callbacks and they most certainly won't be completed within the same `for` loop
 iteration.
 Each of those callbacks will be executed at an unpredictable time
-later, when multiple `for` iterations had gone through, the value if `i` is
+later on, when multiple `for` iterations have gone through, the value if `i` is
-different and multiple other callbacks had also been scheduled.
+different and multiple other callbacks have also been scheduled.

-Usually the callbacks aren't executed until the `for` loop has completed at
+Usually, the callbacks aren't executed until the `for` loop has completed, at
 which point `i` is exactly equal to `array.length - 1`.
-So every time any of the
+So, every time any of the
 callbacks is executed it will be modifying the last value of the array instead
 of the value of the `for` loop iteration it was scheduled on.
-Of course as I
+Of course, as I
-said it is unpredictable when the callbacks will be executed and depends on
+said, it’s unpredictable when the callbacks will be executed and depends on
 multiple factors the JavaScript interpreter used, the function invoking the
 callbacks and it's input data.
 An example is an HTTP request with a success
 callback that won't be executed before the server sends a response, which could